vfarcic/devops26/manuscript/07-dev.md

 ## What Now?

 We're done with yet another chapter, and you are once again forced to decide whether to continue using the cluster or to destroy it.
+If the destruction is what you crave fow, you'll find the instructions at the bottom of the Gist you choose at the beginning on this chapter.

-If you destroy the cluster or uninstall Jenkins X, please remove the repositories and the local files we created.
+If you destroyed the cluster or you uninstalled Jenkins X, please remove the repositories and the local files we created.
 You can use the commands that follow for that.

 W> Please replace `[...]` with your GitHub user before executing the commands that follow.